ShaimaBB/Comp4304-History-Of-Space-Ownership-Visualization/README.md

 In contrast, the 2020s era reflects a new space race driven by commercial broadband mega-constellations like Starlink, rapid privatization, and the growing role of private tech companies in orbital infrastructure.

-### video demo
+### Simple Demo

 https://github.com/user-attachments/assets/a64bc706-39ec-458d-9a6a-4bf05d2447e6

-*Video demo with explanation with an example of how to view this interactive dashboard can be found here*
+** A Detailed Video Demo with explanation using an example of how to view this interactive dashboard can be found here**

 ---